bohulenkov14/observability-worshop/README.md

 - Loki

 ## How to run
-- Run from current dirrectry with `docker compose up`
+- Run from current dirrectry with `docker compose up -d`
 - Navigate to `http://localhost:3000/` to see the grafana dashboard

 ## Architecture